revdoor/python-structural-pattern-matching-analysis/readme.md

 For the useful patterns, it also provides some example values that match with the pattern.
 For the non-exhaustive matches, it provides some example values that is not covered with the pattern.

+## Requirements

+- Python 3.10 or later (for structural pattern matching)
+- z3 module for finding test cases

 ## Usage

 ```